remotelock/slate/source/includes/_getting-started.md

   'https://api.remotelock.com/devices'
 ```

-The next step is to retrieve the list of locks in the account so that your user
-can assign them to Rooms/Units in your application.

 Replacing `$ACCESS_TOKEN` in the authorization header with the value we
 generated in the previous step.
 Notice how an additional header is required to
 specify the API version we're using.
 See the
 [API Versioning](https://developer.remotelock.com/api/docs#versioning-section)
 section of the documentation for more details.

-> The response should look like this:
+The response should look like this:

+<div class="center-column"></div>

 ```json
 {